-Nightmare on 13th is open for some of September and all of October.
+Nightmare on 13th is usually open for some of September and all of October, I’m not sure what they’re doing for 2022 though.
 There are plenty of other haunted houses too.

-I’m way too scared to go to anything like this, but I know some people love it.
-The Strangling Boys Haunted Circus is located in American Fork and are open for dates from September to the beginning of November.
-For 2020 they’re scheduled to open September 11th.
+I’m way too scared to go to the fall activities in Utah like this, but I know some people love it.
+The Strangling Boys Haunted Circus is located in American Fork and are open for dates from September 10th to October 30, 2022.

-Boo at the Zoo takes place at the Hogle Zoo on the last Saturday in October.
-You can take a look at their website for more info when it gets closer.
+Boo Lights takes place at the Hogle Zoo on a few different days in October.
+You can take a look at their website for more info and specific dates when it gets closer.

 Frightmares happens in part of September and most of October.
-This year it’s open September 11-October 31.
+They haven’t announced dates for this year yet.
 There are haunted attractions and Halloween decorations throughout the amusement park.
 Lagoon is North of Salt Lake City.

 Autumn Aloft is a hot air balloon festival.
-It usually happens in September, but is canceled for 2020.
+It is happening September 17 and 18, 2022.

 There are a lot of trails in Utah, including Bridal Veil Falls and Stewart Falls.

 Pumpkin Days takes place at the Wheeler Historic Farm.
 You’ll find pumpkins, animals, a hay maze, and wagon rides.
-The dates for 2020 are September 25-October 31.
+The dates for 2022 are September 23-October 31.

-The Sleepy Hollow Wagon Ride is in Midway.
+The Sleepy Hollow Wagon Ride is in Springville, but it used to be in Midway.
 Ride in a wagon while listening to the Legend of Sleepy Hollow.
 Kids 3 and under are free.

 This Scarecrow Festival is held in the Ashton Gardens.
 The scarecrows are decorated by the community.